alexcmak/SETGame/README.md

 ## Future Versions

 - improved graphics
-- more GUI elements that can provide suggestions.
+- more GUI elements that can provide hints for possible sets.